-YieldStreet is a lending platform that is designed to give accredited investors somewhere to put their money other than the stock market.
+YieldStreet is an alternative investment platform designed to give accredited investors somewhere to put their money other than the stock market.
 The company was founded in 2015 by CEO Milind Mehere.

 Traditionally, investing has been reserved for wealthy individuals.
 But with YieldStreet, you can get started with as little as $5,000.
-This article will explain a bit more about YieldStreet so you can decide whether it’s a good option for you.
+This YieldStreet review will explain a bit more about how YieldStreet works so you can decide whether it’s a good option for you.

 YieldStreet is a lending platform that provides alternative asset-based investments.
-These alternative investments include asset classes such as real estate, commercial finance, and litigation finance.
+These alternative investments include asset classes such as real estate, fine art portfolios, commercial finance, and litigation finance.
 And these investments don’t rely on what’s going on with the stock market.

-Getting started with YieldStreet is pretty easy, but you do need to meet two main requirements.
-You must be an accredited investor, and you must have at least $5,000 to invest.
+Getting started with YieldStreet is pretty straightforward, but you need to meet two main requirements.
+You must be an accredited investor and have at least $5,000 to invest.
 If you meet these two requirements, you can get set up on YieldStreet’s platform.

 YieldStreet follows a five-point investment policy which states that: